-Posted in: Press Coverage
+Posted in: Sweepstakes Law

 On a recent episode of PoliticKING with Larry King, our favorite social media lawyer sat down with Sue Fennessy and guest host Matthew Cooke to talk about Facebook, censorship, and the possibility of social networks becoming open source.
 During the discussion, Matthew posed an interesting question – should we own our own social networks?
 According […]